 Consider a SIMPLE IRA, thrift-saving plan, or deferred compensation options at this stage.
 If you haven’t contributed yet, you could also consider fully funding your pension-linked emergency savings account (ESA) at this stage.

 12. Save for future education expenses in a 529 plan.

-Even though a college savings account is one of the last accounts you should fund, 529 plans can be very versatile.
-They can be used for many types of education expenses, as discussed earlier, and they can even be transferred from one family member to another.
+Even though a 529 plan is one of the last accounts you should fund, it can be very versatile.
+They can be used for many types of education expenses and can even be transferred from one family member to another.
 A 529 plan can help you with your estate planning as well.